 Ans: Stomata in leaves

-In this chapter students will be introduced to many new concepts related to plants and how they get nutrition for themselves, they will also get to know about photosynthesis the food making process in plants, what are chlorophyll, stomata.
+In Class 7 Nutrition in Plants chapter students will be introduced to many new concepts related to plants and how they get nutrition for themselves, they will also get to know about photosynthesis the food making process in plants, what are chlorophyll, stomata.
 Various other modes of nutrition in plants like: insectivorous plants.
 This chapter will teach about the basic of plants nutrients, how plants make their own food, but reading this chapter carefully will help the students to understand the concepts of botany in higher standards.
 Therefore it is highly recommended to prepare to note so that students can go through the notes while revising the chapter for the exams.

-Apart from this students will also get to know about how nutrients are replenished in the soil, as we all know that nitrogen content is very much high in the air but plants can not take nitrogen throuhg air they need nitrogen in soluble form .
+Apart from this students will also get to know about how nutrients are replenished in the soil, as we all know that nitrogen content is very much high in the air but plants can not take nitrogen through air they need nitrogen in soluble form .
 The bacterium called rhizobium can take atmospheric nitrogen and can convert it into convert it into usable form.

 Students are also advised to solve the previous year question as as well as the sample papers.
 Solving the sample papers and previous year papers will also help them to know the exam pattern as well as the marking scheme.